Welcome To IAG Services

 Our aim and commitment to you

-We aim to offer our clients a high quality advice, representation and advocacy service.
+We aim to offer our clients a high quality advice, representation, self-help, Peer to Peer Support and advocacy service as necessary.

 We will represent your interests and maintain confidentiality of your case.